doublerobotics/d3-sdk/examples/standby-basic/README.md

 ## Host Your Files

-Upload your files to a web server or launch a web server on your local computer.
+Upload the files from this example to a web server or launch a web server on your local computer.
 You can do that easily in a terminal by changing to this repository directory and [running a static web server](https://gist.github.com/willurd/5720255), such as:

 python 2: